 Some typing rules are required to be checked statically (by a compiler).
 Failure to meet these rules prevents compilation and deployment of a program.

-Some typing rules are checked dynamically, such as checks on downcasts of an object of tagged type.
+Some typing rules are checked dynamically, such as the checks associated with a type conversion from some tagged type to a descendant of that tagged type.

 Failure of such a runtime check in Ada is required to raise an exception and the programmer has the option of adding exception handlers to catch and respond to these.

 SPARK goes further.
 It strengthens Ada’s existing typing rules to verify by static analysis the absence of all runtime type errors.
 A SPARK program that has met this depth of verification and is free from unsafe programming techniques (see subclause 6.53) is said to be statically type safe, meaning that any execution of the verified program: